unbit/django-uwsgi/docs/cache.rst

         'default': {
             'BACKEND': 'django_uwsgi.cache.UwsgiCache',

-            # and optionally, if you use a different cache name
+            # and optionally, if you used a different cache name
             'LOCATION': 'foobar'
         }
     }